dart-lang/sdk/tools/gardening/README.md

 The results tool should be the primary tool for looking at failures and updating of status files.
 The tool fetches results.logs generated for each invocation of test.py on either the build bots or the CQ and matches the actual result for each test against the status files in your repository.

-(Note, it is important to run the tool in the root of the repository.)
+Use it by calling:

+`dart results.dart get failures <argument>`

+The argument can be a builder-group, a specific builder, a builder and a build-number, a CL number and patchset, or an uri to a result.log file.

+Some common workflows are listed below.

 #### Finding failures on the CQ by link ####
 If a CQ job fails then you will receive an email about try jobs failing.
 There